top of page

 • Board Member at Large: Bradley Lafortune

-• Board Member at Large: Marcy Vautour
+• Board Member At Large: Alice Mwemera

 • Past Chair: Laura Murphy